jamescherti/kirigami.el/README.md

 The **kirigami** package offers a unified interface for text folding across a diverse set of major and minor modes in Emacs, including `outline-mode`, `outline-minor-mode`, `outline-indent-mode`, `org-mode`, `markdown-mode`, `vdiff-mode`, `vdiff-3way-mode`, `hs-minor-mode`, `hide-ifdef-mode`, `origami-mode`, `yafolding-mode`, `folding-mode`, and `treesit-fold-mode`.

 With Kirigami, folding key bindings only need to be configured **once**.
-After that, the same keys work consistently across all supported major and minor modes, providing a unified and predictable folding experience.
+After that, the same keys work consistently across all supported major and minor modes, providing a unified and predictable experience for opening and closing folds.
 The available commands include:

 * `kirigami-open-fold`: Open the fold at point.
 * `kirigami-open-fold-rec`: Open the fold at point recursively.